You can check out any time youd like, but you can never leave.... The Eagles

 I was checking into my hotel at SES San Jose last year when I noticed in the lobby a prominent person in our industrysomebody who Ive followed and read for quite some time.
 As he walked away from the check-in desk, I introduced myself to him and we briefly shook hands.
 Quickly, I determined that he was giving me a total mobile hello as it was quite clear that I was the only impediment between him and his evening beer / bud / bed.
 In my entire time in the search industry, this was the only time that I have been so thoroughly blown off by someone.

 I do continue to read his writings and still assume that his behavior was a consequence of my catching him at a bad moment rather him being a bad guy.
+I always know him as a great casino play who always like winning agen sbobet games online.
 However, because Ive seen so little of him in my social media sphere, there hasnt been any subsequent interaction that could wipe away this bad experience from how I view him.

 Our Ongoing Twelationships

 One sign of a committed, comfortable long term relationship is when each party can comfortably be together for a long stretch of time without saying anything.
 The people that we follow and interact with most in our Twitter streams fit that definition to a T.